 The shopping markets in the country provide the tourist with access to an endless array of bespoke garments tailored to suit each person’s style and requirements.
 The quality and variations of clothing materials that can be gotten in Vietnam are endless especially the national dress of Vietnam, the “Ao Dai” gotten from high-quality silk can as well be acquired.

-While everyone needs to shop for new materials to sew their clothes, the local handcraft, art, and jewelry in the Vietnamese markets are exquisitely stunning and can be used to for very stylish home decorations or strike a pose during a gala.
+While everyone needs to shop for new materials to sew their clothes, the local handicraft, art, and jewellery in the Vietnamese markets are exquisitely stunning and can be used to for very stylish home decorations or strike a pose during a gala.

-There are quite a large number of markets that can appeal to any traveler and fulfill their memory-storing needs, some of which are;
+There are quite a large number of markets that can appeal to any traveller and fulfil their memory-storing needs, some of which are;

 - Ben Thanh Market: